9:30 AM & 5:30 PM

 What is a Reformed Church?

-Why are children included in the worship service?
+(Why) are children included in the worship service?

-The decision to include children in our worship services was an intentional one.
-Corporate worship today is often characterized by a form of age-segregation where children and adults worship separately.
+Many churches segregate minors from the main service.
 We understand the pragmatic impulse behind this practice.
 However, we believe that the Bible presents us with a different dynamic: namely, corporate worship where both children and adults pray, sing, listen, understand, and give voice to God's grace and goodness in their lives (Deuteronomy 31:12, Ezra 10:1; Nehemiah 8:2).
 We have found this integrative practice to be a great blessing to us.
 We hope you do too!

 How do I get connected to the community at Phoenix URC?